-Shoppers continue to spend freely, and this is despite the so-called Brexit impact, which in reality isn’t expected to "hit" consumer spending until next year.
+On shoppers continuing to spend freely, Watkins notes that this is “despite the so-called Brexit impact, which in reality isn’t expected to “hit” consumer spending until next year.”

 The four weeks ending 5 November was the fourth consecutive month of growth for the UK’s leading supermarkets in both money taken at the till and volume of goods sold.

 Revenues were up 1.1% ¹ versus the same period a year ago – the highest figure, excluding Easter-inflated periods, since the end of 2013, whilst volume rose 0.3%¹.

 “Driven by Halloween and Bonfire Night, the week-ending 5 November was particularly strong for the major supermarkets, with money taken at the checkout up 2.5% and volumes up 1.9% on last year,” observes Watkins.
 “This combined with their recent mini-revival over the last 16 weeks suggests this Christmas will see an improvement for the supermarkets over last Christmas when sales were flat.
 As the festive ad campaigns kick-off, it will be interesting to see how much the supermarkets invest in media spend to support this new momentum.
 Last year Aldi and Lidl alone spent £27m² to help their sales growth.”

 All figures are from Nielsen Homescan Total Till unless otherwise stated